 Let me read the tables in the Database.
 For this, right-click on the connection and select the Retrieve Schema.

 The following window will open.
 Here, you can select the types by check-marking the Table, View, and Synonyms.
 Please click on the Next button.

 Use this window to select the schema(s).
 Please use the Name Filter textbox to search for the table or view name.
 Or please expand the SQL Tutorial (Database name).

 Next, select the schema (dbo, hr, finance, etc.) and select the required tables.
 Here, we are selecting a few tables.

-This page helps you to check or inspect each table and their Data types etc. Please click the Finish button.
+This page helps you to check or inspect each table and its Data types etc. Please click the Finish button.

-From the below Talend image, you can see all the SQL tables that we selected before.
+You can see all the SQL tables we selected from the below Talend image.

 Read Database Table in Talend (tDBInput)